dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 resurrection_montor.
 This requires a rewrite of patch 7c in the resurrection_monitor

-This overwritting issue will require a new patch 7c where a thread level registry is created, and then at the process level the thread level registry is aggregated and then after the test runs the process level registry logs will be aggregrated (post run).
-This ensures that performance will not erode even though the logging is done in these three stagees, because the buil of the aggregatino is done post run (either in the python module or in the gitlab CI/CD pipeline).
-I prefer to do all of this in the python and then publish the files as artifacts through the mounted volume in the python docker container that is executing the script (similar to the process and main level logging infra)
+This overwritting issue will require a new patch 7c where a thread level registry is created, and then at the process level the thread level registry is collected,  and then the process level registry is aggregated into a final aggreagated_registry that has all the thread-level registry entries for all processes in the execution run.

 This is a major rewrite of the code.
 The execution is multi-processed and mult-threaded (installations, and python modules, etc), but the registry tracking of the threads along with their "status" or tag needs to be completely overhauled to support the multiple threadsper process where each thread is a dedicated SSH connection to an EC2 node.
 Once this is in place the resurrection logging will work and the artifact logging that is piped into the gitlab pipeline (/logs) will work for in-depth forensics on the thread status.
-The process_registry will continue to be used at the per process level (multi-threading supported), and a new aggregator_registry will aggregate all the process_registry ips into one registry so that it can be consumed by the global artifact logging in the gitlab pipeline. succesful_registry_ips, missing_registry_ips, failed_registry_ips, total_registry_ips and other logs will be created from this.
+The process_registry will continue to be used at the per process level (multi-threading supported) internally,  and a new aggregator_registry will aggregate all the process_registry ips into one registry so that it can be consumed by the global artifact logging in the gitlab pipeline. succesful_registry_ips, missing_registry_ips, failed_registry_ips, total_registry_ips and other logs will be created from this by the resurrection_monitor.
+The aggregate_registry will be consumed by resurrection_monitor_patch7c which will create the successful, failed,  missing and total log files in accordance with the status(tag) of each registry entry.

 ### Real-Time Aggregation Behavior